To win the war for talent, developing an employer branding strategy focused on attracting and retaining top talent is more important than ever.

 C-suite executives should be involved and invested in the integrated employer branding strategy.
 They should be informed on the concept of employer branding, why it’s important, how it delivers value, and how to organize people to optimize an integrated strategy.

-You may find it necessary to adapt your mission or vision to reflect the firm’s commitment to crafting an ideal career experience for its employees as a means of providing superior services to clients.
+You may find it necessary to adapt your mission, vision and core values to reflect the firm’s commitment to crafting an ideal career experience for its employees as a means of providing superior services to clients.

 5. Craft the entire employee experience from the point of view of the candidate